CORE-Robotics-Lab/ProLoNets/README.md

 ### Requirements

-I've gone ahead and made two separate virtualenvs for the OpenAI gym environments and the StarCraft II environments, both of which are built on Python 3.6.
+Refer to the `python38.txt` file for the OpenAI gym environments and the `sc2_requirements.txt` file for the StarCraft II environments.
+As the name suggests, `python38.txt` builds on Python 3.8.10.
 In order to work with the SC2 environments, you must have Python >= 3.6, and then installing the requirements in the `sc2_requirements.txt` file should do it.
-For the gym environments, any Python that works with OpenAI Gym _should_ work, but I haven't tested this.

 ### Running Experiments